vladimir1284/fleet-wiki/pages/02.projects/21.fleet/213.developer/2124.project/21242.client/default.en.md

 ```

 ## Documentation for the +page.server.ts file
-In this file, any direct handling of the prism should be avoided.
+In this file, any direct handling of prisma should be avoided.
 Ideally, only the validation scheme is started and sent to the +page.svelte as data.

 ### Imports